 Recipe Testers’ Reviews

-This is a good, solid, flavorful recipe for Instant Pot chuck roast recipe is excellent as written.
+The Instant Pot chuck roast recipe is excellent as written.
 I might substitute a slightly leaner cut of beef next time.
-That’s just my personal preference but I prefer leaner meat, my husband and kids were perfectly happy with the results with the chuck roast.
+That’s just my personal preference, but I prefer leaner meat; my husband and kids were perfectly happy with the results of the chuck roast.